ftikhonin/ShadowBuddy/README.md

 ﻿<img src="https://user-images.githubusercontent.com/44977760/263112420-72722660-3c01-4cc7-8ac0-0a35f2959569.png" alt="ShadowPal" width="10%">

-# ShadowPalService
+# ShadowBuddyService

-Welcome to the ShadowPalService README!
+Welcome to the ShadowBuddyService README!
 This microservice is designed to handle budgeting and financial management tasks as part of a larger system.
 It provides gRPC API endpoints that allow users to perform various budget operations.
 This microservice utilizes CQRS architecture to separate command and query responsibilities, improving performance and scalability.